guinetn/browserLocalHomepage/assets/books/code/repos/git/log.md

 ## git log

-Learn to dig

-git log 						Viewing the commit history: author and message, git log -3 git log -p -2 					Shows the difference introduced in each commit at level 2... git log -p index.js   			File history
+Designed to report Git activity to you.
+Learn to dig and find what file changed in a commit

+git log 					Viewing project's commit history using the default format (author and message)
+							Displays committed snapshots.
+It lets you list the project history, filter it, and search for specific changes. git log -3

+						 main
+						  ↓
+9ef9173  ←  7c709f0  ←  b764644
+line1       line1 		line1
+            line2       line2
+            			line3
 git log --oneline
+b764644 File with three lines
+7c709f0 File with two lines
+9ef9173 File with one line

+git log --raw               WHICH FILES CHANGED
+							Show file changed (A: added, M: modified, R: renamed, D: deleted)

+git log --patch 			VIEW CHANGES
+							Inline diff, a line-by-line display of all changes for each file git log -p index.js			Single file history
+git log -p -2 				Shows the difference introduced in each commit at level 2...

 git log --since=yesterday
 git log --since=2.weeks
 git log --stat